Zeetah/r3ndr/README.md

 R3ndr is template engine for browser and backend (node).
 It maps data object to String templates by id and class data-bind attributes.

+The idea came from https://github.com/leonidas/transparency.
+So thanks to there!

 #####Load browser: